ibarapascal/netbooks/README.md

 Currently they do not have typescript support refer to this [issue](https://github.com/podefr/react-debounce-render/issues/14)

 Plan to published a typescript version of it later.

+### Performance

+During shift between `Card` and `List`, thumbnails requested multiple times.

+Can be solved by hide rather than re-rendering.

+As for large set of picture, we can use page to seperate, and use front-end local cache to make optimization.